jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 To add more polygons repeat the tasks as above.
 Re-using the same land use class names for new polygons will ensure consistent symbology and legend.

-I suggest you could digitize at a scale of 1:100,000 (1:50,000 max).
-This doesn't need to be a super-fine-scale map but you could be more careful than I am in the videos above.
-The raster data are at 1 km resolution (each pixel is 1 km per side) and this is about the Minimum Mapping Unit (MMU) that your digitization should use.
+I suggest you could digitize at a scale of around 1:100,000 (or 1:50,000 max).
+This doesn't need to be a super-fine-scale map but you need to be more careful than I am in the videos above (which I made quickly just to demonstrate the technical method).
+The raster data are at 1 km resolution (each pixel is 1 km per side) which is approximately the Minimum Mapping Unit (MMU) that your digitization should use.
 [The MMU is](https://www.esri.com/about/newsroom/insider/a-question-of-scale-resolution-and-mmu/):
 > the specific size of the smallest feature that is being reliably mapped in your map.

 Thus, you should not create any polygons smaller than 1 sq km and ideally most will be much larger.
 For consistency, the edges of polygons could follow the boundaries of pixels.
+You might also learn how to clip the extent of polygons to the coastline of Tenerife using another shapefile.

 You could experiment with changing the transparency of the raster layer so that you can view it along with the satellite imagery when digitizing (right-click the raster layer, click Properties, select the Transparency layer on the left, use the slider to change the transparency of the raster layer).

 ## 4. Create a QGIS Layout for a professional map

-In QGIS we can use [the Layouts feature](https://docs.qgis.org/3.28/en/docs/user_manual/print_composer/index.html) to create professional-looking maps to and print or save them as image (or PDF) to include in your reports and presentations.
-We'll look at how to do that now before potentially going back to GEE to see how we could improve our simple PNV map.
+In QGIS we can use [the Layouts feature](https://docs.qgis.org/3.28/en/docs/user_manual/print_composer/index.html) to create professional-looking maps to print or save them as an image (or PDF) to include in your reports and presentations.
+We'll look at how to do that now before potentially going back to GEE to see how we could improve our simple PNV map (in section 5).

 The [QGIS documentation on Layouts](https://docs.qgis.org/3.28/en/docs/user_manual/print_composer/index.html) will be useful and a video demonstrating the tasks taken in this section is available on KEATS (and via [this link](https://media.kcl.ac.uk/media/TenerifeVeg-Prac23-24-Section4/1_5ibhol3b) - King's login required).
 Hopefully the instructions below will be clear, but the video may help where you are uncertain.